 The synthetic type of B12 found in supplements is called cyanocobalamin.
 Check with your doctor if you are unsure of the level of Vitamin B12 that your body needs, but 500-1,000 mcg is generally considered a good daily amount.
 Be careful not to take Vitamin C at the same time, as it can virtually eliminate the absorption of B12!
 Only up to 500 mg of “C” should be taken at the same time.
 Over and above that, we may run into issues.

 Be sure to take care of yourself and protect yourself with B12 supplementation!
-I hope you will see marked improvement in your sleep and how you feel.
+I hope you will see marked improvement in your sleep and provide some headache relief.

 By the way, if any of you have any other “green” cleaning ideas apart from the ones that I mentioned in my post last week, I’d love for you to share!
 I’m really into the “green” cleaning thing right now.
 I went to a vegan restaurant the other day and they were spraying the tables down with this disgusting toxic spray!!
 It really creeped me out.
 Yes the food was organic and vegan, but then we are to be surrounded with chemicals infesting the air all around while eating??
 So ironic.
 Sometimes the connection isn’t made that all our choices matter- not just food.